-During the three and six months ended June 30, 2019, the Company recorded an income tax provision of \$0.1 million and \$0.2 million, respectively.
-During the three and six months ended June 30, 2018, the Company recorded an income tax provision of \$0 and an income tax benefit of \$0.4 million, respectively.
+During the three months ended March 31, 2020, the Company recorded an income tax benefit of \$0.1 million.
+During the three months ended March 31, 2019, the Company recorded an income tax provision of \$0.1 million.
 The Company is subject to United Kingdom corporate taxation.
 Due to the nature of its business, the Company has generated losses since inception and has therefore not paid United Kingdom corporation tax.
-The Company's income tax provision in 2019 is mainly the result of profits of Bicycle Therapeutics Inc. in the U.S. from an intercompany service arrangement, which is partially offset by research credits benefitted in the United States that do not have a valuation allowance against them because of profits that will be generated by an intercompany service agreement.
-The Company's income tax benefit recorded in 2018 is mainly the result of deferred tax assets benefitted in the United States that do not have a valuation allowance against them because of profits that will be generated by an intercompany service agreement.
-The benefit from income taxes for the six months ended June 30, 2018 is limited to the total tax benefit the Company expects to realize for the respective year, since the Company incurred losses in the respective year to date periods that exceeds the expected annual loss.
+The Company's income tax benefit is mainly the result of deferred tax assets benefitted in the United States that do not have a valuation allowance against them because of profits that will be generated by an intercompany service agreement.
+The Company's income tax provision recognized represents income tax payable in the United States on profits generated from an intercompany service arrangement.
 The Company regularly assesses its ability to realize its deferred tax assets.
 Assessing the realization of deferred tax assets requires significant judgment.
 In determining whether its deferred tax assets are more likely than not realizable, the Company evaluated all available positive and negative evidence, and weighed the evidence based on its objectivity.
-After consideration of the evidence, including the Company's history of cumulative net losses in the U.K., and has concluded that it is more likely than not that the Company will not realize the benefits of its U.K. deferred tax assets and accordingly the Company has provided a valuation allowance for the full amount of the net deferred tax assets in the U.K. The Company has considered the Company's history of cumulative net profits in the United States, estimated future taxable income and concluded that it is more likely than not that the Company will realize the benefits of its United States deferred tax assets and has not provided a valuation allowance against the net deferred tax assets in the United States.
-The Company recorded a valuation allowance against all of its U.K. deferred tax assets as of June 30, 2019 and December 31, 2018.
+After consideration of the evidence, including the Company's history of cumulative net losses in the United Kingdom, and the Company has concluded that it is more likely than not that the Company will not realize the benefits of its U.K. deferred tax assets and accordingly the Company has provided a valuation allowance for the full amount of the net deferred tax assets in the United Kingdom.
+The Company has considered the Company's history of cumulative net profits in the United States, estimated future taxable income and concluded that it is more likely than not that the Company will realize the benefits of its United States deferred tax assets and has not provided a valuation allowance against the net deferred tax assets in the United States.
+The Company recorded a valuation allowance against all of its U.K. deferred tax assets as of March 31, 2020 and December 31, 2019.